Bitcoin Mining Calculator

 Additionally, miners in cold areas also have an advantage because they may not need to use extra fans to cool the hardware.

-In order to keep Bitcoin’s inflation in check it be gets harder to mine as more miners join the network.
-This ensure that Bitcoin blocks are mined, on average, every 10 minutes.
+In order to keep Bitcoin’s inflation in check, as more miners join the network the difficulty is raised i.e. it gets harder to mine.
+This ensures that Bitcoin blocks are mined, on average, every 10 minutes.
 In other words, a higher difficulty is indicative of more hash power on the network (i.e more or stronger miners are at work).